dxee/dject/README.md

 # dject
-Guice extensions, original come from governator.
-Purpose to keep it as small as it can , as easy scalable as it can.
+Guice extensions, just focus on guice itself.
+Purpose to keep the core small and scalable, and provide a rich extensions arround the core.